 Winner: Notion

-Motion is not trying to be a team knowledge base, they are clearly focused on the project management functionality more than anything.
+Motion is not trying to be your team knowledge management tool, they are clearly focused on the project management functionality more than anything.
 So while it has note taking and documentation functionality within projects and tasks (similar to that of Motion vs Asana), they aren't trying to be a team knowledge base, whereas Notion is (and we actually believe that this is where Notion specifically excels).

 So if team notes is important to you, you're going to want to pick from the best knowledge base software.
 It's not uncommon to use that along with a proper project manager.
 Now if you're set on having your team knowledge base deeply intertwined with your project management tool, you're going to want to compare ClickUp vs Notion (although we don't recommend this path).